Dental Inlays and Onlays in Midtown Manhattan

 How Soon Will I Be Able to Go Back to Work?

 You can return to work immediately.
 There may be some minor soreness when the topical anesthetic wears off.
-If you have had sedation therapy, you should not drive and may wish to wait until the sedation is completely gone before returning to work (usually in few hours).
+If you have had sedation dentistry, you should not drive and may wish to wait until the sedation is completely gone before returning to work (usually in few hours).